Kluh Jewelers Car Show 2024

 Last year I wrote about my sdl2-life program, adding color to it, and seeding it with data from my website logs.
 This time I’ve decided to make a dedicated wall display for it using an Adafruit touchscreen display and a Raspberry Pi Zero that I bought back before they became unobtainable.

-Building the image with livemedia-creator The creation process is similar to creating live isos but instead of an iso we will create the live root filesystem.
+The creation process is similar to creating live isos but instead of an iso we will create the live root filesystem.
+This is an ext4 filesystem that is compressed using squashfs, and it is the same as the rootfs used on the boot.iso and live isos.

 DigiTemp is a simple to use program for reading values from 1-wire devices.
 Its main use is for reading temperature sensors, but it also reads counters, and understands the 1-wire hubs with devices on different branches of the network.